 A successful application must demonstrate significant community support.
 As part of that support, interaction with members of the public is essential.
 Evidence of that support at times requires listing the names, addresses, phone numbers, and email addresses of members of the public, and sometimes the ages or current grade level of school-age children.
 In order to protect the members of the public, and especially information of school-age children, all applicants must separately submit to Epicenter both a redacted and unredacted version of all materials containing personal information of members of the public.
-I&I will walk through this requirement during its Webinar in February 2019, which will be posted online at www.cps.edu/2019RFP.

-I&I reserves the right to request additional information and documentation from applicants, as it deems necessary for its review,1 and to determine when an application is complete.
+I&I reserves the right to request additional information and documentation from applicants, as it deems necessary for its review, and to determine when an application is complete.
 Applicants shall bear all costs of responding to this RFP.